 Summer Institute in Mental Health Research

-After completing the program, participants will understand the latest findings on the occurrences of mental health and substance use disorders in the population and their implications for public mental health; know the steps involved in the scientific, empirical evaluation of services and interventions targeted for mental health outcomes; and acquire the skills and knowledge needed in using the state of the art methodological tools for collecting and analyzing mental health data.Where academic credit leading to a degree is desired, students are required to pay the standard school tuition ($1020 per credit) for Bloomberg School of Public Health degree students.
+After completing the program, participants will understand the latest findings on the occurrences of mental health and substance use disorders in the population and their implications for public mental health; know the steps involved in the scientific, empirical evaluation of services and interventions targeted for mental health outcomes; and acquire the skills and knowledge needed in using the state of the art methodological tools for collecting and analyzing mental health data.Where academic credit leading to a degree is desired, students are required to pay the standard school tuition for 2021 (to be determined) per credit.
 This rate does not apply to students taking courses for non-credit.
-The non-credit tuition rate for 2015 is $510 per credit.
+The non-credit tuition rate for 2021 is to be determined.
 No scholarship and/or grant support is available.

 M. Daniele Fallin, PhD